Nature for

 Nature for Massachusetts is a large and diverse coalition of environmental, conservation, and community organizations and national corporations that seek to create a dedicated, annual revenue stream to conserve water, land, urban greenspace, outdoor recreation access, and wildlife in Massachusetts.

-We’re urging the State Legislature to pass the Nature for All bill (H.901/S.2571) to help address the threats we face.
+We’re urging the State Legislature to pass the Nature for All bill (H.901/S.2571) to fund land and water conservation year after year.
 The idea is simple: set aside revenue from the existing state sales tax on sporting goods to raise $100 million every year for protecting and conserving water and nature—without raising taxes.

-It’s time to invest in our future—clean water, healthy forests, more trails and parks, and access to the outdoors and nature for everyone.
+It’s time to protect the places we love — clean water, healthy forests, more trails and parks, and access to the outdoors and nature for everyone in Massachusetts.
+All without raising taxes.

 About the Protect Water and Nature Initiative

-Our goals are simple: set aside revenue from the existing state sales tax on sporting goods to raise $100 million every year for protecting and conserving water and nature—without raising taxes.
-It’s time to invest in our future—clean water, healthy forests, more trails and parks, and access to the outdoors and nature for everyone.
+Our goals are simple: dedicate funds from the existing state sales tax on sporting goods to raise $100 million every year for protecting and conserving water and nature — without raising taxes.
+It’s time to protect the places we love — clean water, healthy forests, more trails and parks, and access to the outdoors and nature for everyone in Massachusetts.

 The growing group of organizations supporting the Protect Water and Nature Ballot Initiative include the following.
 Members of the ballot steering committee are marked with an asterisk *